techtile-by-dramco/NI-B210-Sync/README.md

 # Methods to synchronise NI B210s for MIMO operation

 This repository contains the B210 synchronization research code, hardware notes, and reproducible experiments.
 Start with the [experiment index](experiments/readme.md).
-The new work uses T04 as the common RF source and T05–T08 as the devices under test; it is split into state characterization (`50`), controlled coherent combining (`51`), and stability/recalibration events (`52`).
+The new RF work uses T04 as the common source and T05–T08 as the devices under test; it is split into state characterization (`50`), controlled coherent combining (`51`), and stability/recalibration events (`52`).
+Experiment `60` separately measures the ZMQ-to-Raspberry-Pi GPIO-arrival spread on one shared scope timebase.
 Each directory has a connection-first README and a `--dry-run` mode.

 Repository layout: